Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 categories: Gem5, SimObject, pybind11, metaclass
 ---

+## Complexity of Gem5: mix of CPP and Python
 When you first take a look at the GEM5 source code, it could be confusing because it has **Python, CPP, and isa files** which you might haven't seen before.
 In GEM5, Most of the simulation logic is implemented as a CPP, but it